 You did it!
-You picked the perfect pineapple, but now what?
+You picked and ripened a delicious pineapple, but now what?
 Here’s how to store your pineapple to keep it fresh.

 - Room temperature: You can leave a whole pineapple out for 2-3 days.
 Remember, pineapples are picked as ripe as possible, so won’t last long after you buy them.